is a 2004 historical drama sometimes referred to as an African Schindlers List

 Colonel Oliver: Don't bullshit me, Paul, you're the smartest guy here.
 You have them all eating out of your hand.
 You'd own this fucking hotel, except for one thing.
 You're black.
 You're not even a nigger.
 You're an African.
 They're not gonna stay, Paul.
 They're not gonna stop the slaughter.

-Sadly, the UN is still screwing over Rwanda: after finally admitting that genocide had taken place, their International War Tribunal has only processed 10 people in 18 years.
+- Sadly, the UN is still screwing over Rwanda: after finally admitting that genocide had taken place, their International War Crimes Tribunal has only tried 10 people in 18 years.